cyanglaz/gcard_layout/documents/TUTORIAL.md

 <img src="../resources/imgs/tutorial/duplicate_cards.gif"><br>

-Now that the basic hand layout is set up.
-Please feel free to play with the parameters in the `GCardHandLayout` to configure the layout as you see fit.
+Now that the basic hand layout is set up, feel free to adjust the parameters in the `GCardHandLayout` to configure the layout as you see fit.